muratk5n/thirdwave/en/index.md

 ---

-Tommy Thornton: "Maxine Waters not happy with the VC's who started the SVB bank run"
+Thornton: "Maxine Waters not happy with the VC's who started the SVB bank run"

 ---